 Jeff received his Bachelor's Degree in Music Education and Jazz Studies from Ithaca College in 2003 and his Master's Degree in Music Education from the same institution in 2008.
 He continues his education by regularly attending conducting symposiums led by the finest collegiate and professional conductors in the world.
 Jeff is a member of NYSSMA, NYSBDA, NAfME, MEANYC, Pi Kappa Lambda and CBDNA.
 A resident of Williamsburg, Brooklyn, he is an active guest conductor and clinician.

 Kimberly Roof received her Bachelor’s Degree in Music Education from the University of Toledo and her Master of Music in Conducting from Ohio University.
 After teaching elementary through high school band and marching band for two years in Ohio, she moved to New York in 2006 to teach at Baldwin High School in Long Island, NY.
-Currently, she works at Fiorello H. LaGuardia High School of Music and Art and Performing Arts where she teaches Music Theory, Woodwind Methods, Chamber Winds, and Band.
+Currently, she works at Fiorello H. LaGuardia High School of Music & Art and Performing Arts in Manhattan, where she teaches Woodwinds, Chamber Winds, and Band.

-In addition to her musical endeavors, Kimberly is a lover of delicious food and drink and participates competitively in triathlons, road races and typically runs 30 miles a week throughout Queens and NYC with HbodylabTri and Hellgate Road Runners.
+In addition to her musical endeavors, Kimberly is a lover of delicious food and drink and participates competitively in triathlons, road races and can be found running or cycling throughout NYC and Westchester with her teammates.